14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Atiu and Mangaia!

 Day 11 – Explore Mangaia

-You have two full days to explore the oldest island in the Cook Islands (and one of the oldest in the South Pacific), so begin with a self-guided tour to its secluded beaches, lakes and more.
+You have two full days to explore the oldest island in the Cook Islands (and one of the oldest in the South Pacific), so begin with a self-guided tour of its secluded beaches, lakes and more.

 Road Trip Around Mangaia